Waste permit terms and conditions

 1.5.
 Only one waste permit can be held by a household at any time.

 1.6.
-If the permit holder does not live at the address they are bringing waste from (i.e. they have not yet moved in to the property), then they must submit a utility bill, deeds, or tenancy agreement from the waste generating property showing their name and the new address.
+If the permit holder does not live at the address they are bringing waste from (for example, they have not yet moved in to the property), then they must submit a utility bill, deeds, or tenancy agreement from the waste generating property showing their name and the new address.

 1.7.
 Waste permits are: